GallowayLabMIT/protocols/docs/protocols/tc/TC_basics.rst

 3. In order to minimize contamination and cross contamination, run ethanol or bleach through the aspirator tip after use.

 .. note::
-    If you run concentrated (>10%) bleach through the aspirator, run 70% ethanol (or sterile water) through afterwards.
+    If you run concentrated (>10%) bleach through the aspirator, run sterile water through afterwards.
 Bleach residue can degrade the aspirator, especially the multichannel ones.

 4. Spray the surface inside the BSC with Pre-Empt, wait one minute for decontamination, then wipe down the surface with 70% ethanol.
 Pre-empt can be sticky so “rinsing” with ethanol can help remove residue that accumulates over time.